Validity of Marriages Abroad

 All civil law countries require proof of legal capacity to enter into a marriage contract in the form of certification by competent authority that no impediment exists to the marriage.
 No such document exists in the United States.

-Many countries, like the United States, require blood tests.
+Many countries, including the United States, require blood tests foreigners marry.

 Some countries require that documents presented to the marriage registrar be translated into the native language of that country.